BackForth/Backc/README.md

 # Design Notes
-The whole Back Compiler, is consisted of special tailored fold-like functions, like `backlex` or `untilcmt` that return their accumulator once they have no more input. see the source code for a better idea for how it works
+The whole Back Compiler, is consisted of special tailored fold-like functions, like `backlex` or `untilcmt` that return their accumulator once they have no more input. see the source code for a better idea of how it works

 # License
 Backc is licensed under the `GPL-3.0` license